aIiceosu/ADiscordNukeBot/README.md

 nodejs

-discord.js modulue (already installed in git repository)
+discord.js module (already installed in git repository)

 # How to use:
 1. Configure config.json